UNFmontreal/toad/doc/toad/src/en/tasks/03-Correction.md

 ## Goal

-Correction step creates Diffusion-weighted images (DWI) corrected for motion.
-If a fielmap or two b0 with opposite PE are provided correction step wil use this information to corerct for geometrical distortion.
+The correction step creates diffusion-weighted images (DWI) corrected for motion.
+If a fielmap or two b0 with opposite PE are provided, the correction step will use them to corerct for geometrical distortion as well.

 ## Minimal Requirements